-Lake Tahoe evacuees watching weekend with hope as fire slows
+Lake Tahoe evacuees hope to return home as wildfire slows

 Fire crews still had a lot of work to do in the grasslands, timber stands and granite outcroppings.
 And despite the overall better weather, winds could still be “squirrely” and locally erratic as they hit the region’s ridges and deep canyons.

 The fire — which began Aug.
-14, was named after the road where it started and raged through densely forested, craggy areas — was still considered a threat to more than 30,000 homes, businesses and other buildings ranging from cabins to ski resorts.
+14, was named after the road where it started and raged through densely forested, craggy areas — has destroyed nearly 900 homes, businesses and other buildings.
+It was still considered a threat to more than 30,000 more structures.

 California has experienced increasingly larger and deadlier wildfires in recent years as climate change has made the West much warmer and drier over the past 30 years.
 Scientists have said weather will continue to be more extreme and wildfires more frequent, destructive and unpredictable.
 No deaths have been reported so far this fire season.